 How Do Medical Payment Plans Work?

-Doctors (at least those taking the Hippocratic Oath) have sworn to “do no harm.”
-But they haven’t necessarily sworn to proactively assist patients with their finances.
-And yet, there might still be something they can do to facilitate care: a medical payment plan agreement.
+Doctors have sworn to “do no harm.”
+But they haven’t sworn to proactively assist patients with their finances.
+Yet, there might still be something they can do to facilitate care: a medical payment plan agreement.

 Much like the Buy Now Pay Later (BNPL) fintech permeating the retail landscape, medical billing automation can facilitate payment plans.
 These payment plans can make healthcare affordable for patients who could otherwise not afford it.